-£1.20 - Antibiotics to prevent infection after childbirth

-£18 - A safe birth for a mother

-£50 - An emergency caesarean delivery

-£80 - One month of midwifery training

-£100 - Community health promotion sessions on maternal and newborn health

-£120 - For a bicycle so a health care worker can reach mothers in remote villages

-£600 - An oxygen concentrator to save lives of mothers and babies

-£1,600 - To provide the salary for a midwife for 6 months
+£1.20 - Antibiotics to prevent infection after childbirth £18 - A safe birth for a mother £50 - An emergency caesarean delivery £80 - One month of midwifery training £100 - Community health promotion sessions on maternal and newborn health £120 - For a bicycle so a health care worker can reach mothers in remote villages £600 - An oxygen concentrator to save lives of mothers and babies £1,600 - To provide the salary for a midwife for 6 months

-Accommodation

-We have arranged a combination of hotel, self-catering and, in one case, Youth Hostel accommodation as described below.
+Accommodation We have arranged a combination of hotel, self-catering and, in one case, Youth Hostel accommodation as described below.
 Please note that costs are based on sharing rooms (usually twin bedded with en suite facilities).
 Please let us know on the Registration Form if you will be walking with a companion that you wish to share with.
 It may be possible to provide rooms with single occupancy at extra cost in at least some of the places we stay

 Please note that Room allocation will be carried out by Maternity Worldwide.
 We will do our very best to match your needs and preferences but reserve the right to make changes to accommodation if circumstance change.

-10/11 June.
+11/12th May.
 Riverside Hotel, Kendal.
 Accommodation here will be Bed & Breakfast in twin bedded, en suite rooms.

-12/13 June.
-Howgills Apartments, Sedbergh.Accommodation here will be self-catering in 2-bedroom apartments.
+13/14th May.
+Howgills Apartments, Sedbergh.
+Accommodation here will be self-catering in 2-bedroom apartments.
+15/16th May.

-14/15 June.
 Kettlewell Youth Hostel.
 This is a highly rated Youth Hostel and our accommodation will be Bed & Breakfast.

-16th June.
+17th May.
 Red Lion Inn, Burnsall.
 Our accommodation here will be Bed & Breakfast in the main hotel or in its two adjacent cottages.

-17th June.
+18th May.
 The Black Hat, Ilkley.
 Our accommodation here will be Bed & Breakfast in twin rooms in the hotel main building.
+Other Information and FAQs

+Meals - Our accommodation is on a bed and breakfast basis, except in the Howgills Apartments in Sedbergh, which is self-catering.
+We plan to arrange a welcome meal in Kendal on Saturday 18th May, included in the cost.
+Other dinners, lunches and snacks are NOT included in the cost, but we will be able to give guidance on suitable venues at the daily briefings.
+Guidance will also be given where there are places to obtain lunch on the route or where you may wish to take a packed lunch with you.
+Safety and Security - We expect no unusual hazards or risks on this walk, which is considered in the 'easy' category, but appropriate clothing and footwear should be worn.
+Guidance will be given with a check list nearer the walk date.
+We will ask you to complete a confidential medical questionnaire before the trip.

+Insurance - You may wish to have travel insurance for this trip to cover any loss or theft of belongings or other risks Transportation - Your accommodation will always be relatively close to the walking route.
+At the end of the walking day the minibus will collect you and take you to your accommodation and vice versa the following morning.
+Please note that the minibus may need to make two trips, but distances are short and if you are in the second group, the wait will be short.